The Past Hypothesis and the Nature of Physical Laws: Introduction

-Hence, I disagree with people who think that even if the PH is true and plays all the roles we suggest, it still cannot be a fundamental law---it may just be a special but \textit{contingent} initial condition.
-I also disagree with people who think that whether or not the PH is a fundamental law makes no substantive difference.\footnote{\cite{MaudlinMWP} \S4 seems to regard PH as an important boundary condition but does not think of it as a fundamental law.
-The disagreement is based on a different view about how laws govern that I call Dynamical Law Primitivism.
-I discuss this in \S3.4. \cite{carroll2010eternity} (p.345) suggests that there is no substantive difference between the statements ``the early universe had a low entropy'' and ``it is a law of physics that the early universe had a low entropy.''
-Carroll seems to be worried about the distinction between boundary conditions and laws; I discuss this in \S4.1.}

 Here is the roadmap.
-In \S2, we provide more details of the Boltzmannian account and discuss the subtle changes in PH when we move from classical mechanics to quantum mechanics.
+In \S2, I provide more details of the Boltzmannian account and discuss the modifications to PH when we move from classical mechanics to quantum mechanics.
 The variations result in three types of physical theories: the Classical Mentaculus, the Quantum Mentaculus, and the Wentaculus theories.
-In \S3, we provide positive arguments for the nomic and axiomatic statuses of the PH.
+In \S3, I provide positive arguments for the nomic and axiomatic statuses of PH.
 Some of these have been mentioned in the literature, but it is worth emphasizing and clarifying the exact argumentative structure.
-I also put forward a novel argument based on considerations of the nature of the quantum state.
-In \S4, I discuss some apparent obstacles from recognizing the PH as a fundamental law.
+I also put forward a novel argument based on considerations about the nature of the quantum state.
+In \S4, I discuss some apparent obstacles from recognizing PH as a fundamental law.
 This has to do with its nature as a boundary condition, the status of the Statistical Postulate and the Typicality Postulate, and the intrinsic vagueness in their specifications.
-I argue that these worries do not have much force even on some non-Humean views, and they become even less worrisome in the Wentaculus theories.
+I argue that these worries do not have much force even on some non-Humean views, and they become even less worrisome in the Wentaculus theory.